 To compare private loans, check out our guide to the best private student loans.

 Paying Back Student Loans for Chiropractic School

-If you’re about to graduate from chiropractic school and are wondering how you’ll pay off your loans fast, you’re not alone.
+If you’re about to graduate from chiropractic school and are wondering how you can pay off your loans fast, you’re not alone.
 The solution depends on what type of loans you have.
 If your loans are private, then chances are you’ve already been making payments on them.
 With federal loans, you have several options, including forgiveness or cancellation in certain circumstances.

 Graduate PLUS loans are not the same as loans you may have taken out during your undergraduate education, you’ll want to consult the StudentAid.gov website to understand exactly what your options are.
 Unfortunately, with the discontinuation of the HEAL program, there are no special repayment options for chiropractic students.

 If you find yourself unable to make the payments, you could also refinance.
 When you refinance, you take out a new loan that pays off the old ones.
 While you could save money if you get a lower interest rate, most of the time when you refinance student loans you end up with a lower monthly payment.
-You’re also stretching out the loan term, which means that not only could you pay for a longer period of time, you could also pay more in the long run.

 Author: Jeff Gitlen